tilanayaje/tilanayaje/README.md

 - 📝 Love working with JS/TS, Python, C++
 - 🔭 Working on my final year capstone project, a Real-Time Big Data Analytics and Visualization for Urban Traffic Flow Optimization
 - 🔬 Working on other minor projects as well
-- ✍️ Passionate about BIG DATA
+- ✍️ Passionate about big data
 - ⚡Interested in robotics, AI, and computer vision
 - 📫 Reach out at tilanayaje@gmail.com or on LinkedIn!